İlhan Aksay

 In 2010, Aksay was elected into the National Academy of Engineering for advances in ceramic processing methods, biologically inspired materials processing, and field-induced layering of colloidal crystals.

 Education and academic career

-Prof. Aksay earned his B.Sc.
+Aksay earned his B.Sc.
 (1967) in Ceramic Engineering at the University of Washington, Seattle, and his M.Sc.
 (1969) and Ph.D.
 (1973) in Materials Science and Engineering at the University of California, Berkeley under the supervision of Joseph Adam Pask.
 Prior to joining Princeton in 1992, his teaching and research affiliations included appointments at the University of Washington, Seattle (1983–92); University of California, Los Angeles (1981–83); the Middle East Technical University, Ankara, Turkey (1975–81); and Xerox Corporation, Webster Research Center, Webster, New York (1973–75).

 Research

 His research activities include the processing science of materials with emphasis on bio-inspired methods of self-assembly, thermodynamics and phase equilibria, diffusion and structural studies in ionic systems.
 His most recent work on functionalized graphene produced through thermal reduction of graphene oxide demonstrated many advantages in technologies ranging from nanocomposites to electrochemical devices for chemical sensing, energy harvesting, and energy storage.